Hey, gamer! Are you experiencing motion sickness while playing VR games?

 It’s crucial to consider factors such as whether you want a wired or wireless headset, over-ear or in-ear, and whether or not you want noise-canceling capabilities.

-How to Prevent VR Motion Sickness
+How to Avoid Motion Sickness?

 Here are the top tips to avoid VR motion sickness: